A Toasted Crumb

 • 2 cups rolled oats

-• 2 tbsp hemp and flax seed blend
+• 2 tablespoon hemp and flax seed blend

 • 2 cups mini chocolate chips